top of page

 Executive Contributor Beth Jackson

 Are you going through a breakup?
 Feeling anxious?
-Perhaps life feels like a strange limbo, where your past is just a collection of memories, and the future you once imagined has simply vanished, leaving you feeling lost and disconnected.
-Maybe you wake up each day with a sudden pang of anxiety, jolted back (yet again) to the harsh reality that something is missing.
+Perhaps life feels like a strange limbo—where your past is just a collection of memories, and the future you once imagined has simply vanished, leaving you feeling lost and disconnected.
+Perhaps you're waking up each day with a sudden pang of anxiety as you’re jolted back (yet again) to the harsh reality that something is missing.

 Person in denim writes in a notebook beside a laptop, with an open book.
 A white cup is on the table.
 Bright and focused mood.

 But what if I told you that some of this emotional turmoil isn’t just about the breakup?
-That the sense of loss, the anxiety, and the emptiness might actually stem, at least in part, from previously hidden emotional needs?
-And what if you could reduce, or even eliminate, some of that breakup anxiety just by conducting a simple life audit to uncover what’s missing?
+That the sense of loss, the anxiety, and the emptiness might partly stem from previously hidden emotional needs?
+And what if you could reduce—or even eliminate—some of that breakup anxiety just by conducting a simple life audit to uncover what’s missing?

 The 9 emotional needs

-I’m talking about the 9 Emotional Needs, and suffering is inevitable when these needs are not met.
-Just as a plant wilts without proper care, you too may experience consequences such as anxiety, depression, and even destructive coping mechanisms like addiction when your emotional needs are neglected.
+I’m talking about the 9 Emotional Needs, and suffering is inevitable when such needs are not met.
+Just as a plant will wilt without proper care, you too will face consequences such as anxiety, depression, and even destructive coping mechanisms such as addiction when your emotional needs are being neglected.

 1. Security: Feeling safe and secure